Laurivu/dcheater/README.md

 # dcheater
-PCB with full wave rectifier and linear regulator
+PCB with full wave rectifier and linear regulator for tube amp DC heaters.